 Recently, MEH has been updated to be able to handle virtually any language that your computer can properly display/interpret.
 To analyze texts that are in a language not listed in the Language dropdown menu, you only need to complete two steps.

-1. Using the Select Text Encoding dropdown menu (located under the Text Handling Options menu), choose the proper encoding for your text files.
+1. Using the Text Encoding of Input File(s) dropdown menu (located under the Input/Output File Settings tab), choose the proper encoding for your text files.
 For example, if you want to analyze Arabic texts, you will likely want to use the UTF-8 or UTF-16 encoding option.
-If the language that you want to analyze is the same as your computer’s default language, it is likely that the correct encoding is already selected by default.
+If you’re not sure about the encoding of your texts, please check out the ExamineTXT and TranscodeTXT programs, located in the toolbox.

 If you would like for me to add a default stop list and a default conversion list for a specific language, please send me an e-mail; I would be happy to add it.

 Note that if your language does not have a lemmatizer built into MEH, you may also consider doing lemmatization manually via the “Conversions” box in the software.
 For example, you could create a conversions list from those provided here:

 …thus performing lemmatization without actually relying on a trained lemmatizer.

 For languages that do not separate words in the same way as, for example, English, you may need to tokenize your texts prior to analysis with MEH.
 I currently have tokenization programs available for both Chinese and Korean.
 Other languages may be added in the future at user requests.
 For now, the Chinese and Korean tokenizers (ZhToken and KoToken, respectively) can be downloaded from here: